GaurangDosar/healthcare-symptom-checker/README.md

-# Healthcare Symptom Checker# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker
+# Healthcare Symptom Checker# Healthcare Symptom Checker# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker 🏥# Healthcare Symptom Checker

+A simple web app to check symptoms and get possible conditions.
+Built with React, Supabase, and Gemini AI.

-An AI-powered symptom checker that helps users understand potential health conditions.
+## How to UseAn AI-powered symptom checker that helps users understand potential health conditions.
 Uses Google Gemini AI to analyze symptoms and provide educational information.

+1. **Enter your symptoms** (and optionally age/sex)

+2. **Submit** to get possible conditions and next steps

-**⚠️ Important:** This is an educational tool only.
+3. **History**: If you give consent, your query is saved (for demo, all history is public)**⚠️ Important:** This is an educational tool only.
 Always consult healthcare professionals for medical advice.**Developer:** Gaurang Dosar

-## Features**AI Model:** Google Gemini 2.5 Flash

-- AI-powered symptom analysis with confidence scores**Status:** ✅ Live on Supabase**Developer:** Gaurang Dosar

-- Emergency symptom detection

-- Query history with privacy controls

-- Mobile-friendly design

-**AI Model:** Google Gemini 2.5 Flash